 - Tear Fund projects and Mary Ma at Brighton.

-- Currently we support families in Brighton, Kenya and Poland with Barnabas Fund, Prison Ministries and Christian Concern.
+- Currently we support families in Brighton, Kenya and Poland with Barnabas Fund, Prison Ministries.

 Margaret Walker was missionary secretary until 1993, Peter from 1994.